 Selections from The Living Series, by Jenny Holzer.
 To the unsuspecting park visitor, there a nice set of benches lining the entrance to the gardens.
 But as soon as you look close, you’ll find there are a series of different ‘truisms’.
 Little quotes about life.

 The remodel involved more than just replacing some art pieces.
 It also required the need to rebuild some of the below-grade drainage and infrastructure issues.
 This meant that they had to remove a lot of the trees that were adorning the park.
 They were as much a part of the sculpture garden as the artwork was.
 To Minnesota residents, it is heartbreaking to see.
 The Minneapolis Sculpture Garden has planted 360 new trees in its place.
 It may take 10 years for them to mature, but hopefully it will draw in the crowds like the old ones did.

 TIPS For the Minneapolis Sculpture Garden

 - On Thursday nights from 5-9 the Walker Art Center is free to the public, thanks to Target.
-If you have the chance, plan on going to the Sculpture Garden around 4pm then hit up the Walker.
+If you have the chance, plan on going to the Sculpture Garden during the day around 4pm then hit up the Walker.